 For how much said, it is included that the exposure depends from 2 factors:

-- The speed of the support to store the projected image
+- The speed of the support to store the image

-- The quantity of light that falls on the photographic medium
+- The quantity of light that lays on the photographic medium

 Using a digital medium, we notice that the problem of the digital noise is the appearance of unaesthetic colored dots due to an electric amplification of the signal.
 Using instead analog supports (exempt from digital noise!) the silver grains, due to their greater dimension, become visible producing an unaesthetic grain.
 In both cases it is shown a considerable deterioration of the comprehensive definition of the image.